hassanzade/StopWords/Readme.md

-# Section 1 of 3
-## Model Deployment
+## 1. Model Deployment
 The trained model is now live and accessible over the web.
 The model is deployed as a REST API using Flask RESTful

 To access the web application and query the trained model, please format your input data as the link below and submitt it through http:

-curl -X GET http://hosseinmhz.pythonanywhere.com/ -d title="title here" -d content="content here" -d answer="and answer here"
+* curl -X GET http://hosseinmhz.pythonanywhere.com/ -d title="title here" -d content="content here" -d answer="and answer here"

 As the response, you will receive a JSON object formatted as:
 {"Prediction": "Class ID", "Category": "Class Label"}

-# Section 2 of 3
+* The code that restores pickled the model and TFIDF vectorizer, receive the arguments from the user and perfoms the predcition can be find at the end of the this document.

-## Data preparation, data analysis and prepresoosing and model training
+# 2. Data preparation and prepresoosing, and model training

 ### packages used
 import pandas as pd